 - Establishing a safe and nurturing environment free from discrimination or bullying, where children can learn and develop happily.

-We recognise that because of their day-to-day contact with children, school staff are ideally placed to observe the outward signs of abuse.
-Staff in schools will therefore:
+We recognise that, because of their day-to-day contact with children, school staff are ideally placed to observe the outward signs of abuse.
+Staff in school will therefore:

 - Report any inappropriate behaviour / activities to designated staff.